Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

        TR_B3, TR_J3

    * - Unique_Title_Investigations
      - Number of unique titles investigated in a user-session.
-This Metric_Type is only applicable for Data_Type Book.
+This Metric_Type is only applicable for Data_Types Book and Reference_Work.
      - A&I_Database\ |br|\ |lb|
        Aggregated_Full_Content\ |br|\ |lb|
        Discovery_Service\ |br|\ |lb|